 Between 1 and 3 days with only one satellite

 SPOT 7, like all of the SPOT missions, was aimed at supplying high-resolution, wide-area optical imagery.
 This was designed to improve the knowledge and management of Earth's resources, detecting and forecasting phenomena involving climatology and oceanography, and monitoring human activities and natural phenomena.

 New Astrosat Optical Modular Instrument (NAOMI)

-Two identical NAOMI instruments on board SPOT 7 provide data up to 1.5 m spatial resolution panchromatic and multispectral.
-They are able to operate in two modes, either simultaneously or individually.
-In simultaneous mode the swath is 120 km2 and individual mode the swath is 60 km2.
+Two identical NAOMI instruments were on board SPOT 7 and provided data up to 1.5 m spatial resolution panchromatic and multispectral.
+They were able to operate in two modes, either simultaneously or individually.
+In simultaneous mode the swath was 120 km and in individual mode the swath was 60 km.

 |Type||High-resolution optical pushbroom imager|

 |Swath Width||60 km|

 |Field of Regard||±30° (spacecraft tilting capability about nadir for event monitoring)|

 The VEGETATION instrument was carried on board SPOT 7.
 This instrument could cover almost all of the Earth's surface in a day because of its swath size of 2250 km.
 It captured reflected light in four spectral bands (blue, red, near-infrared, and middle-infrared).